bigtreetech/docs/docs/Panda_RGB_Controller.md

         <img src=img/PandaRGBController/en/wifi_connecting.png width="300"/>

-    - Wait a moment, and a WiFi connection status pop-up will appear.
+    - After a moment, a pop-up will display the status of your Wi-Fi connection.

         - Connection Failed: